 Strengthening country capacity

-IRRI has also contributed to the human and physical capacity development of the national research and extension services.
-Through organizing in-country and international training courses, IRRI spurred capacity enhancement of researchers, extension staff, seed production specialists, and farmers in various areas of rice research and development.
+IRRI has also contributed to the human and infrastructure capacity development of the national research and extension services.
+IRRI spurred capacity enhancement of researchers, extension staff, seed production specialists, and farmers in various areas of rice research and development; and extension through various in-country and international training courses.
 Three PhD and two MSc students were also sponsored by IRRI in recent years.

 Sustainable systems in seeds and crop management

-A new area of collaboration was launched in 2015 to develop and implement effective and sustainable rice seed system and crop and nutrient management options that enhance rice-based cropping systems.
-The five-year 2016-2021 Memorandum of Understanding signed between IRRI and the Tanzanian Government give top priority to genetic evaluation and utilization of rice, with an emphasis on private sector capacity development to speed up the uptake of improved rice varieties and accompanying technologies.
+A new area of collaboration was launched in 2015 to develop and implement effective and sustainable rice seed system and crop and nutrient management practices that enhance rice-based cropping systems.
+The five-year 2016-2021 Memorandum of Understanding signed between IRRI and the Tanzanian Government gives top priority to genetic evaluation and utilization of rice, with an emphasis on private sector capacity development to speed up the uptake of improved rice varieties and relevant technologies.

-IRRI partners in Tanzania include the Ministry of Agriculture, Tanzania Agricultural Research Institute (TARI), Agricultural Seed Agency (ASA), Tanzania Official Seed Certification Institute (TOSCI), private seed companies and commercial farms, Sokoine University of Agriculture (SUA), Kilimanjaro Agricultural Training Centre (KATC), Southern Agricultural Growth Corridor of Tanzania (SAGCOT), Ministry of Water and Irrigation, Kilimo Trust and Farmer’s Cooperative Unions (Bagamoyo, Mombo, Igunga).
+IRRI partners with a number of national research institutes, academia and other agencies in Tanzania including the Ministry of Agriculture, Tanzania Agricultural Research Institute (TARI), Agricultural Seed Agency (ASA), Tanzania Official Seed Certification Institute (TOSCI), Sokoine University of Agriculture (SUA), Kilimanjaro Agricultural Training Centre (KATC), Southern Agricultural Growth Corridor of Tanzania (SAGCOT), and Ministry of Water and Irrigation.